-> - Do your due diligence.
-Research the best internet deals, from your provider as well as others, before you even make contact.
+- Do your due diligence.
+Research great internet deals online from your provider as well as others, before you even make contact.
 This means knowing the prices they're offering new customers.
-If you have trouble finding that information on your current provider because your computer knows you're already subscribed (thus only showing you what's available to you as an existing customer), open up an incognito tab so you can browse the best internet service deals unidentified.

 - Research what others are paying.
 If you're friendly with your neighbors, see if you can find out what kind of deal they're getting on their service.
 Search online forums to see the lowest rates others have had luck getting from your provider.
 The more leverage you have, the better.